 You had a traditional gandabandhan (string tying) ceremony in Kolkata with Pandit Das to become his disciple.
 What was this experience like?

 I was the last disciple to have my gandabandhan ceremony in Kolkata at the banks of the Ganga river on a private estate overlooking the Dakshineswar Kali Temple.
-My husband and I flew in at 1am thinking my ganadabandhan was the following day, but I didn’t count the days properly, so it was actually that same morning!
+My husband and I flew in at 1 am thinking my gandabandhan was the following day, but I didn’t count the days properly, so it was actually that same morning!
 Guruji and Celine (Guruji’s wife) took care of all the arrangements and I had no idea what to expect.
-Guruji, Celine, Jaiwanti Das-Pamnani, Charlotte Moraga, Farah Yasmeen Shaikh, and Cimi Ahulwalia had already arrived in Kolkata.
-We left at 7am to do darshan at the Dakshineswar Temple and the Ganges river prior to the gandabhandhan ceremony.
-We received VIP expedited service into the temple to bypass the long lines.
-I was doing my best to hold on to Guruji because we are being woven through the crowds to be positioned in front of the temple.
+Guruji, Celine, Jaiwanti Das-Pamnani, Charlotte Moraga, Farah Yasmeen Shaikh, and Cimi Ahluwalia had already arrived in Kolkata.
+We left at 7 am to do darshan at the Dakshineswar Temple and the Ganges river prior to the gandabhandhan ceremony.
+We received VIP expedited service to bypass the long lines into the templte.
+I was doing my best to hold on to Guruji because we were being woven through the crowds to be positioned in front of the temple.
 As soon as we arrived near the altar, the doors opened and Guruji had a direct line of sight to Ma Kali.
 It was very auspicious.
 I was standing almost right next to him but unfortunately, I couldn’t see over the crowds.

 You have worn many different hats over the years for the Chhandam organization – from dancer to teacher to administrator.
 Can you talk about some of the different leadership roles you have had?

 Guruji saw in me a business acumen paired with a desire to be in the arts.
 I wasn’t the best dancer but I sure had a heck of a lot of passion, dedication and corporate experience.
-Over two separate periods, I served on the Board of Directors for over 10 years, and had the privilege to work with some of the most exceptional people during this time.
-The board was responsible for financial oversight and in enabling the transition from being run like a family business to a professional arts organization with over $1 million in operating budget.
+Over two separate periods, I served on the Board of Directors for over ten years, and had the privilege to work with some of the most exceptional people during this time.
+The Board was responsible for financial oversight, and for enabling the transition from being run like a family business to a professional arts organization with over $1 million in operating budget.
 During the years of rapid expansion, it was especially critical that Chhandam remained financially sound and compliant as a nonprofit.
-Not only did the board serve a vital role in fundraising, we also assisted in bringing in pro bono consultants or cultivating new board members with specialized skills to support regulatory compliance, and ensuring that strategic planning and programs aligned with the mission of the organization.
+Not only did the Board serve a vital role in fundraising, we also assisted in bringing in pro bono consultants or cultivating new Board members with specialized skills to support regulatory compliance, and ensuring that strategic planning and programs aligned with the mission of the organization.

-As a disciple and teacher, I helped represent the artists’ perspective in case context was needed.
-While serving on the board and being a disciple put me in a tricky position, the board made sure we eliminated any conflict of interest since Celine Schein Das as the Executive Director, and Guruji as the Artistic Director, were employees of the organization.
+As a disciple and teacher, I helped represent the artists’ perspective when context was needed.
+While serving on the Board and being a disciple put me in a tricky position, the Board made sure we eliminated any conflict of interest since Celine Schein Das as the Executive Director, and Guruji as the Artistic Director, were employees of the organization.
 Being on the Board meant I had to partake in some difficult decisions, such as denying salary increases in lieu of bonuses if productions met projected income.
-While Guruji was not a fan of these decisions, I had to remain steadfast in what the board believed was best for the financial health of the organization.
-Directly after Guruji’s passing in 2015, the board made tremendous strides to assist in the transformation of the organization such as increasing teacher and artist salaries, shifting decision-making powers to artistic directors, etc. Later that year when I rejoined the board, at the risk of not being liked or understood, we had to make difficult decisions after Guruji’s passing to safeguard that all his disciples could freely carry forth his legacy, and that Chhandam remained dedicated to the education, promotion and preservation of kathak dance.
+While Guruji was not a fan of these decisions, I had to remain steadfast in what the Board believed was best for the financial health of the organization.
+Directly after Guruji’s passing in 2015, the Board made tremendous strides to assist in the transformation of the organization such as increasing teacher and artist salaries, shifting decision-making powers to artistic directors, etc. Later that year, at the risk of not being liked or understood, we had to make difficult decisions in order to ensure that Chhandam remained dedicated to its mission, and that all Guruji’s disciples could freely carry forth his legacy.
 As the acting Executive Director, the Board and I made the necessary changes for far-reaching benefits that may not have been apparent in the short term.
 Today, I am heartened to see that his teachings are joyfully being shared in all corners of the world by his numerous disciples, in their own ways or with their own organizations.